SneyderHOL/holberton-system_engineering-devops/0x00-shell_basics/README.md

 17-tree is a script that will create the directories welcome/, welcome/to/ and welcome/to/holberton in the current directory.

 18-commas is a script that will list all the files and direcotries of the current directory, separated by commas.

+holberton.mgc is a magic file, that can be used with the command file to detect Holberton data files.
+Holberton data files always contain the string HOLBERTON at offset 0.